vitalyrepin/WallCalendar/README.md

 ### Understanding how it all works

+The sources contain two examples of the calendar: real-life example _FourSeasons2014_ and trivial example _Trivial2014_.
+Both examples use the same calendar template: _RuEnPhoto2014_.

+Trivial example could be useful if you modify the template and want to increase the compilation speed.
+The resulting files are also quite compact and it could make sense to send the pdf output of the trivial example to the customers or other team members when the work is focused on calendar grid design itself.

 Start from looking into an example calendar: calendars/FourSeasons2014/

 Build the calendar there by following the steps below: